amelia-hov/travel_dataproject/data_introduction/README.md

 07/08: Made some graphs and attempted maps.
 Graphs were made to demonstrate the different numbers for each state.
 I decided to

 11/08 - Was going to incorporate a Choropleth map, but couldn't.
 There was always errors involved.

+12/08 - Today's goal is to make 2 pie charts.